SANet: A Semantic-aware Agentic AI Networking Framework for Cross-layer Optimization in 6G: Prototype and Experimental Setup

 We developed a SANet prototype based on an open-source RAN and softwareized 5G core network, as shown in Fig. \ref{Figure_Prototype}.
 In the rest of this section, we first introduce the details of our prototype platform and then present the experimental setup and datasets used in our experiments.
 Detailed experimental results are presented in the next section.

 {\bf Prototype:} The SANet prototype hardware consists of three major components: the gNodeB (gNB), the user equipment (UE), and the 5G core (5GC) network, as illustrated in Fig. \ref{Figure_Prototype}.
-Specifically, the gNB--which handles all Radio Access Network (RAN) functions--is instantiated using the srsRAN open-source software suite \cite{srsRAN19}.
+Specifically, the gNB--which handles all Radio Access Network (RAN) functions--is instantiated using the srsRAN open-source software suite.
 This software-defined gNB connects to the UE via a Universal Software Radio Peripheral (USRP), NI USRP 2944R, which provides the essential hardware interface for over-the-air communication.
-The 5GC is implemented entirely using the Open5GS project installed on a workstation equipped with an Intel(R) Core(TM) i9-13900K CPU@5.8GHz, 128GB of DDR5 RAM, and an NVIDIA GeForce RTX 4090 GPU. le environment for evaluating network performance and developing new functionalities.
+The 5GC is implemented entirely using the Open5GS project installed on a workstation equipped with an Intel(R) Core(TM) i9-13900K CPU@5.8GHz, 128GB of DDR5 RAM, and an NVIDIA GeForce RTX 4090 GPU.

-{\bf Agent Controller:} We installed Qwen-7B \cite{qwen}, an open-source LLM, for reasoning and OpenManus \cite{openmanus2025} for task separation at the agent controller deployed at the 5GC.
+{\bf Agent Controller:} We installed Qwen-7B, an open-source LLM, for reasoning and OpenManus for task separation at the agent controller deployed at the 5GC.
 We consider two types of events that the agent controller can cognize to trigger the task separation and multi-agent collaborative learning: (1) key prompt detection and (2) traffic and environmental dynamics.
 In the former case, a set of key prompts related to the specific task demands of the user is predefined and installed at the UE and agent controller.
 The UE will keep track of the input of the user and, once a key prompt is detected, it will convert it into embeddings to be sent to the agent controller.
 In the second case, if the current traffic and environmental dynamics result in performance degradation exceeding a maximum tolerable level, i.e., O-error, G-error, and/or C-error exceeds a threshold, the agent controller will initiate the model updating process.